bugsounet/MMM-Assistant2Display/README.md

 ```

 * Last Configuration update : 20/02/28
-* Note module position needed because only with iframe
+* Note: module position not needed because only with iframe
-* Know bugs: exeption not done for youtube links